What is a rainfly? I knew I asked this when I first started camping.

-Full coverage can add more weight to your carrying load as they tend to be heavier.
+Full coverage can add more weight to your carrying load as it tends to be heavier.

 Partial coverage rainflies only partially cover your tent, making them advantageous when camping in mild weather.

-Partial coverage keeps rain from coming into your tent while still allowing optimal circulation.
+Partial coverage keeps rain from entering your tent while allowing optimal circulation.
 This design is great for camping in warmer weather or more humid climates.

 Double-walled tents are tents that have two layers or walls.
-One of these walls is the body of the tent made of various materials, including mesh.
-The outer wall is the rainfly and is intended to offer protection to the inner wall of the tent.
+One of these walls is the tent’s body, made of various materials, including mesh.
+The outer wall is the rainfly and is intended to protect the inner wall of the tent.

 Rainflies are typically included with all double-walled tents.
-These tents are valuable as they give the camper the option to set up their tent as they see fit.
+These tents are valuable as they allow the camper to set up their tent as they see fit.

 Double-walled tents can be heavier than their single-walled counterparts.
 They tend to have a longer setup, which isn’t ideal if you’re backpacking and need to set up quickly.

 Single-walled tents are made of one layer or wall.
-This layer is composed of one water-resistant material that serves as both the tent’s body and rainfly.
-These aren’t the tents most people think of when they imagine camping at a drive-in site for a weekend getaway.
+This layer is composed of one water-resistant material that serves as the tent’s body and rainfly.
+These aren’t the tents most people imagine camping at a drive-in site for a weekend getaway.